MicroHealthLLC/mPATH/README.md

 --enter the password for mysql where it says password then save and exit

+# generate your secrets for config/secrets.yml

+        rake secret

+put that output in config/secrets.yml

 # install passenger phusion

         yum install -y pygpgme curl